RayanYousef/NetworkNinja_Showcase/README.md

 Network Ninja is an exciting action hack-and-slash game designed to engage players while raising awareness about password security.
 It combines thrilling gameplay with valuable educational content to ensure players stay captivated while learning important cybersecurity principles.

+**My Roles in the Project:**
+- Main Character Scripting: Controlled movement, camera dynamics, damage systems, animations, and more for the main character.
+- Programming Team Lead: Oversaw programming aspects and promoted effective collaboration within the team.
+- Code Architecture: Designed a solid foundation for the game's codebase, enabling seamless interaction and communication among scripts and components.

 **Features:**

 - Password security awareness: A strong emphasis is placed on raising awareness among players regarding the creation of robust passwords, the avoidance of password sharing, and the risks associated with using the same password across multiple sites.
 These crucial aspects have been implemented as core features in the game.